sukhanth334/postman-collection-assignment/README.md

    - Check the results in the Collection Runner interface to see the test outcomes.

  Test Report
-The test report summarizing the results of the automated tests is available in the `test_report.pdf` file located in the root directory of this repository.
+The test report summarizing the results of the automated tests is available in the "test_report.pdf" file located in the root directory of this repository.